rotembar22/Product-Recommendation-System/README.md

 5. Train Logistic Regression classifier.
 6. We will extract the probability vector from the Logistic Regression classifier and suggest 3 to 5 top products for the test instances.

+**How I built the train set. i.e., how I transform the data from unsupervised to self-supervised.**
+When we fed the classification model, logistic regression, in our case, an input we need to provide is also the target feature.
+In our case, the items feature are built as sequential items purchased one by one.
+We will leverage this data structure for building pairs of items while taking one item, and for the target, we will take one of the following items.
+This will obviously increase our train instances dramatically.
+The following issue we will face when building this train set is how to address transactions with only one item.
+I decided to handle this by creating a new item called "None" that helps us represent items that were purchased with no other items.
+ * Interesting info: word2vec model is also a self-supervised algorithm.

 # Conclusions

 **Model results:**